KristofarStavrev/huggingface_model_deployment/README.md

     - [ ] FOR FUTURE IMPROVEMENTS: Kserve practical
     - [ ] FOR FUTURE IMPROVEMENTS: Kubeflow practical
 - [ ] Code refactoring and finishing touches
-    - [ ] Training/Validation/Testing scripts and modularity
     - [ ] Create an diagram for the entire architecture (CI/CD, K8s cluster, etc.)
-    - [ ] Documentation for the GitHub Read.me - how to start the app, etc.
+    - [ ] Documentation for the Read.me - short summary + main features, how to deploy/start the app, how to use it, visual examples
+    - [ ] FOR FUTURE IMPROVEMENTS: Training/Validation/Testing scripts and modularity
     - [ ] FOR FUTURE IMPROVEMENTS: Documentation with MkDocs / Sphinx
 - [ ] FOR FUTURE IMPROVEMENTS: Deploy in AWS - EC2 or ECS
 - [ ] FOR FUTURE IMPROVEMENTS: Terraform/Ansible for infrastructure